JohnBinford/AppleWood-Pointe/Collateral/Tech/readme.md

    -  The coaxial cables just hang there.
 No nice patch panels.
    -  Our white cable TV cables use a simple "splitter" to distribute that service around to rooms.
          -  Our little silver splitters just dangle there - one cable in and many cables out to the rooms.
+         -  Note that a fwe units may have black cable TV cables due to distance from the cable room.
    -  Our "antenna" cables (Usually the thick black ones.) are not connected - You will notice no "splitter", the cables just hang there unused.

 #### Here is an annotated picture of typical Mini Patch Panels in our Distribution Cabinets